Microphone control in Power Apps

 ImagePosition – The position (Fill, Fit, Stretch, Tile, or Center) of an image in a screen or a control if it isn't the same size as the image.

-OnSelect – How the app responds when the user selects a control.
+OnSelect – Actions to perform when the user selects a control.

-OnStart – How the app responds when the user starts to record with a microphone control.
+OnStart – Actions to perform when the user starts to record with a microphone control.

 PressedBorderColor – The color of a control's border when the user selects that control.